-Young adults with juvenile arthritis (JA)are subject to the same anxieties and concerns as young people everywhere.
-They seek fulfilment, happiness, loving relationships and a rewarding career.
+Young adults with juvenile arthritis (JA) are subject to the same anxieties and concerns as young people everywhere.
+They seek fulfillment, happiness, loving relationships and a rewarding career.

 It’s a cruel quirk of nature than something like JA can be most active in the body at a time when the psyche is at its most vulnerable.
 Through adolescence and into early adulthood we’re intensely conscious of what others think of us.

 For most young people, being invisible would be the ideal state, which is why they wear the same clothes.
 So, to have difficulty walking properly or to have to wear a brace can be a very stressful experience.